Fundamentals-of-Computer-Science/FunCS/content/Chapter 1.1 - Booleans.md

 Let's break down the process we're about to follow to apply these and solve expressions:

-1. **Parenthesize (PNAO):** Add parentheses to the expression, following the order of operations (PNAO: Parentheses,Not, And, Or), until the entire expression is clearly grouped into two main subexpressions joined by a single operator.
+1. **Parenthesize (PNAO):** Add parentheses to the expression, following the order of operations (PNAO: Parentheses, Not, And, Or), until the entire expression is clearly grouped into two main subexpressions joined by a single operator.

 2. **Simplify the Outermost Operation:**
     - **Base Rule?**: Can a base rule (e.g., `AndTrue`, `OrFalse`, `NotTrue`) be applied to simplify the _outermost_operation and its operands to a single value (`true` or `false`)?